-The personal injury attorneys at Long & Long will help you fight for the FELA benefits you deserve.
+The personal injury attorneys at The Long Brothers will help you fight for the FELA benefits you deserve.
 In order to make a successful claim, we will prove that negligence on the railroad’s part was a factor in your injury.
 Even if the injured party’s own negligence was a contributing factor in the accident, claiming a percentage of damages is still possible.

 If you or a loved one suffered severe injury after a work-related railroad accident, don’t wait to file.
 A FELA claim’s statute of limitations is equal to 3 years from the date of the accident.
 Call (251) 432-2277 free today to get started.

 I am employed by a railroad and was recently injured at work.
 A coworker suggested I file for workers’ compensation.
 What should I do?

 Typically, people employed in the railroad industry are not covered by workers’ compensation.
 Instead, almost all work-related injuries involving railroad workers are covered by a federal law known as the Federal Employer’s Liability Act (FELA).

 What are the differences between FELA and workers’ compensation?

 There are many differences between FELA and workers’ compensation; however, there are two very important differences.
 First, recovery under FELA is based upon the fault of the railroad, while in workers’ compensation the fault of the employee or the employer is not an issue.
 Second, there is a substantial difference between what can be recovered in a FELA case as compared to a workers’ compensation case.